buildkite/slack-webhook/README.md

 ## Personalizing

 Query or stop a build agent with the [Agents API](https://buildkite.com/docs/api)?
 List the last build for a project with the [Projects API](https://buildkite.com/docs/projects)?
 The sky’s the limit!
-And if it’s something everyone could use, send a pull request!
+And if it’s something everyone could use why not send a pull request.

 ## License